-She has appeared as Mimì with Opera Grand Rapids, Florida Grand Opera, Minnesota Opera and Opera Delaware and in the Los Angeles production of Baz Luhrmann’s La bohème.
-She returned to Opera Theatre of Saint Louis in the title role of Michael Berkeley’s Jane Eyre; performed the title role in Susannah with Orlando Opera; Marguerite in Faust with Nashville Opera, Florida Grand Opera and Austin Lyric Opera; Caroline in the world premiere of Margaret Garner with Michigan Opera Theatre, also with Opera Philadelphia; Cio-Cio-San with Minnesota Opera; Micaëla in Carmen with Nashville Opera; Birdie Hubbard in Regina at Bard’s SummerScape Festival; Juliette in Gounod’s Roméo et Juliette with Lyric Opera of Kansas City; Donna Elvira with Florida Grand Opera; the title role in Suor Angelica with Opera Theatre of Saint Louis; and Pamina in Die Zauberflöte with Atlanta Opera.
-For Glimmerglass Opera she created two roles in the trilogy Central Park.
-She made her Santa Fe Opera debut as the Chinese Actress and ZiZhen in the world premiere of Bright Sheng’s Madame Mao and her New York City Opera debut as Gretel in Hänsel und Gretel, which she also sang with Opera Colorado.
+She has appeared as Mimì with Opera Grand Rapids, Florida Grand Opera, Minnesota Opera, and Opera Delaware, and in the Los Angeles production of Baz Luhrmann’s La bohème.
+She returned to Opera Theatre of Saint Louis in the title role of Michael Berkeley’s Jane Eyre; performed the title role in Susannah with Orlando Opera; Marguerite in Faust with Nashville Opera, Florida Grand Opera and Austin Lyric Opera; Caroline in the world premiere of Margaret Garner with Michigan Opera Theatre and Opera Philadelphia; Cio-Cio-San with Minnesota Opera; Micaëla in Carmen with Nashville Opera; Birdie Hubbard in Regina at Bard’s SummerScape Festival; Juliette in Gounod’s Roméo et Juliette with Lyric Opera of Kansas City; Donna Elvira with Florida Grand Opera; the title role in Suor Angelica with Opera Theatre of Saint Louis; and Pamina in Die Zauberflöte with Atlanta Opera.
+For Glimmerglass Opera, she created two roles in the trilogy Central Park.
+She made her Santa Fe Opera debut as the Chinese Actress and ZiZhen in the world premiere of Bright Sheng’s Madame Mao, and her New York City Opera debut as Gretel in Hänsel und Gretel, which she also sang with Opera Colorado.

-Kelly Kaduce is a graduate of both St. Olaf College and Boston University, and was a winner of the 1999 Metropolitan Opera National Council Auditions.
+Kelly Kaduce is a graduate of both Saint Olaf College and Boston University, and was a winner of the 1999 Metropolitan Opera National Council Auditions.